xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 British traders to operate under extraterritorial conditions (not subject to Chinese jurisdiction).
-It was the later foreign prime minister and first president of the British liberal party Henry John Palmerston, who was one of the most important politicians in the [19th century]{.ul}, that made the following comment regarding the British victory over China:
+It was the later foreign prime minister and first president of the British liberal party Henry John Palmerston, who was one of the most important politicians in the 19th century, that made the following comment regarding the British victory over China:

 "There is no doubt that this event, which will form an epoch in the progress of the civilisation of the human races, must be attended with the most important advantages of the commercial interests of England."

-[It is here that we see for the first time that drugs]{.ul} (regarded in the same manner as oil and armaments), the third most important commodity within trade, [enter the stage of geopolitics as an instrument of Western power]{.ul}.
+It is here that we see for the first time that drugs (regarded in the same manner as oil and armaments), the third most important commodity within trade, enter the stage of geopolitics as an instrument of Western power.

 In China, the Nanking agreement and everything it implied facilitated the birth of social tensions which articulated themselves more openly in the form of protests and uprisings, causing the beginning of a period of political and societal upheaval that culminated in humiliation and the Second Opium War (which ended with the Siege of Beijing by the British and a wide range of European powers).
-All this ended in [1911]{.ul} with the breakdown of the Chinese empire and the end of the Qing Dynasty.
+All this ended in 1911 with the breakdown of the Chinese empire and the end of the Qing Dynasty.

 -.-